msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/azure_portal_walkthrough.md

   * An Azure Account with valid subscription
   * A Resource group

-*All members of the current cloud fellowship cohort have these things*
+*All members of the current Cloud Computing Fellowship cohort have these things*

 ### Tutorial Steps.